vindk8d/agent-tobi-rag/pm/features/rag-agent/tasks-prd-salesperson-copilot-rag.md

   - [ ] 7.4 Optimize performance with advanced LCEL patterns and caching strategies

 - [ ] 8.0 Implement Monitoring, Testing, and Deployment Infrastructure
-  - [ ] 8.1 Integrate LangSmith tracing throughout the agent pipeline for comprehensive monitoring
+      - [ ] 8.1 Integrate LangSmith tracing throughout the agent pipeline for comprehensive monitoring (RAG and SQL operations)
   - [ ] 8.2 Set up custom metrics tracking for response accuracy, query resolution, and performance
   - [ ] 8.3 Implement comprehensive error handling with proper logging and alerting mechanisms
-  - [ ] 8.4 Create unit tests for RAG components using pytest with proper mocking of external APIs
+      - [ ] 8.4 Create unit tests for RAG components and CRM/SQL tools using pytest with proper mocking of external APIs
-  - [ ] 8.5 Set up integration tests for agent workflows and conversation flows
+      - [ ] 8.5 Set up integration tests for agent workflows and conversation flows (including RAG and CRM data queries)
-  - [ ] 8.6 Configure performance monitoring with response time tracking and concurrent user support
+      - [ ] 8.6 Configure performance monitoring with response time tracking for both RAG and SQL operations, and concurrent user support
   - [ ] 8.7 Implement rate limiting and API security measures for production deployment
   - [ ] 8.8 Set up automated backup strategies for vector embeddings and conversation history